NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Chaldira - Major Curse.md

-**Major Curse:** Ill luck causes even once-certain aid to fail with frustrating regularity.
+Ill luck causes even once-certain aid to fail with frustrating regularity.
 You cannot benefit from circumstance or status bonuses, or from fortune effects.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*